Consolidated Implementation Status Report

-Select the Group By drop-down list and choose whether to group the report by district, schools, teachers, or class/group.
+Select the Group By drop-down list and choose whether to group the report by district, schools, grades, teachers, or classes/groups.
 The options that are available to you depend on your role.
 "District" means the report will not be grouped since there is only one district; if you chose to include just one school, "School" may also mean the report items are not grouped.

 By default, the "All" option is chosen for ethnicity, gender, language (the students' primary language, if specified), and grade level.
 To focus the report on specific groups, choose the "Select" option at the top of the appropriate column and then check your selections in that column.
 Note that ethnicity, gender, primary language, and grade level may be specified for students when you add them to the software, but only grades are required; other information may not be available for your students.

 In the example above, the user has selected one Language and three Grade Levels, while leaving Ethnicity and Gender at the default "All" options.
 Note: The Filter Reports by Ethnicity user permission may be set to prevent the use of ethnicities as a filter.